gcowan/RapidSim/README.md

 * `smear`:
   * The type of momentum smearing to apply to this particle
   * Supported: `LHCbGeneric`, `LHCbElectron`, `AtlasMuon`, or `AtlasHadron`
-    * More types may be defined in config/smear
+    * More types may be defined in $RAPIDSIM_ROOT/config/smear or $RAPIDSIM_CONFIG/config/smear
   * Default: `LHCbElectron` (for electrons/positrons), otherwise `LHCbGeneric`

 * `invisible`: